acelyavul/coursera_deep_learning/2-Neural Network Basics.md

-## Week 1 Quiz - Introduction to Deep Learning
+## Week 2 Quiz - Neural Network Basics

 1. In logistic regression given `x` parameters $w ∈ R^{n_x}, b ∈ R$.
 Which of the following best expresses what we want `y^`​ to tell us?